Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Empirical Analysis

 In this section, we provide a deeper empirical analysis of the findings in Sec.~\ref{sec:main_exp}, with a particular emphasis on the MS and MW ends where the choice of training objective has the largest effect.
 Our goal is to move beyond merely reporting performance numbers and to analyze the mechanisms that drive the observed differences.
 To this end, we structure the analysis around three guiding questions:

-\begin{enumerate} \item In the MS end, what mechanisms explain the underperformance of NLL? \item How do objectives with different emphasis on model priors behave across the two ends? \item To what extent are these objectives consistent with likelihood estimation on the training set? \end{enumerate}
+\begin{enumerate}[noitemsep,topsep=0pt] \item In the MS end, what mechanisms explain the underperformance of NLL? \item How do objectives with different emphasis on model priors behave across the two ends? \item To what extent are these objectives consistent with likelihood estimation on the training set? \end{enumerate}

 Answering these questions provides a deeper understanding of how different objectives interact with model capability from complementary perspectives.

 \textbf{Model Setup.} For ablation studies in the MS end, we focus on Qwen-2.5-Math-1.5B, which shows the clearest gap between objectives.
 For the MW end, we use Qwen-2.5-7B.
 All training details and evaluation protocols remain identical to those in Sec.~\ref{sec:main_exp}, ensuring that differences arise solely from the choice of objective.